 Childhood immunisations are a very important way of protecting your child from serious illness.
 The following NHS website has lots of useful information

 Click here for the vaccination schedule

-All of these immunisations are available at the well baby clinic or by appointment with the practice nurses.
+All of these immunisations are available by appointment with the practice nurses.
 We have plenty of appointments throughout the week, even at weekends!
 Please call reception to book

 We will not be able to give your child their immunisations if they are unwell with a high temperature.
 If you child has a runny nose but no fever they may still be able to have their immunisations.
 Please discuss any worries that you may have with the doctor or nurse.

 We are still giving childhood immunisations during the Covid-19 Pandemic.
 We have measures in place to keep our surgery a safe place to visit.
 It is vital that your child stays up to date with their immunisations.
 Please call reception to book.

 Each year we are able to offer flu vaccination to patients who are at increased risk of flu